FailAcademy/learning/wdp-vancouver/_slides/week-07/04-wp-ajax-api.md

 # How Does WP Know?

-- Nonces aren't actually stored anywhere
+- Nonces themselves aren't actually stored anywhere
 - You create a nonce using the `wp_create_nonce()` function, which will in turn call the `wp_hash()` function to hash together a custom string, the user_id, and the session token
 - The resulting hash is stored in `wp_usermeta` with the key `session_tokens`